School Counseling, MS

 Master of Science - School Counseling

-Formerly titled Parallel Pathways, this master's program is designed for candidates who do not hold a teaching license.
+This master's program is designed for candidates with and without a teaching license.
 Full-time students and working professionals prepare to meet the needs of PreK-12 students.
-A portion of the program is available online.
-Candidates may complete the program at the Emporia campus or at the Overland Park ESU-KC campus.

 - Save yourself time and see if you are eligible.